Appointments can be held by video call, by phone or in person at one of our local offices.

 Solicitor - Head of Litigation

-Your Limb Loss Compensation Payout will be calculated by combining the two standard components of any personal injury compensation award, the 'General Damages' and the 'Special Damages'.
+Your Loss Of Limb Claims Payout will be calculated by combining the two standard components of any personal injury compensation award, the 'General Damages' and the 'Special Damages'.

 The General Damages are awarded for the pain, suffering, and loss of amenity (PSLA) incurred as a direct consequence of your injuries.
 This element of your compensation award is based on the nature of your injury and its severity.
 These figures are calculated using the guidelines laid out by the Judicial College.

 The Special Damages are designed to compensate you for any financial costs you have incurred or financial losses you have suffered as a result of your injury.
-This element of any Limb Loss Claim will be unique in every case and will be assessed by your Accredited Personal Injury Solicitor but will include things like:
+This element of any Loss Of Limb Claims will be unique in every case and will be assessed by your Accredited Personal Injury Solicitor but will include things like:

 Understandably, this is one of the first and most frequently asked questions when someone is looking to initiate a Loss of Limb Compensation Claim but not one that is easy to answer until we have had the opportunity to fully assess the details of your case.